replicatedhq/replicated-docs/docs/enterprise/installing-stateful-component-requirements.md

-# Requirements for admin console state
+# Requirements for Admin Console State

 The Replicated admin console requires persistent storage for state.
 The following stateful components are required: